Dashboard blog banner

 This column will give us a number from the date column.
 For example, January 5, 2023 will become 1 in the helper column.
 Now we can create the chart for Total sales by month.
 Select ‘Month helper’ on the X-axis, then ‘sum’ and ‘Price’ on the Y-axis.
 To change the labels, click ‘More options’ and input the desired labels in the X-axis labels field in this format: ={"January";"February";"March"}

-You can learn more about the chart builder in this short tutorial:
+You can learn more about the Chart Builder and Chart Assistant in this short tutorial:

 For our final two charts, repeat the process described above, and choose your X and Y-axis categories and the desired aggregation for the data.
 The chart on the bottom right includes interactivity with radio buttons, which can be added by following the instructions in this help guide.